 Either option can look great.
 Many designers often play around with shades of curtains that are lighter or darker than the walls.
 Darker colors add warmth to the room, while lighter colors often make the space feel a little larger and airier.

-The rod should ideally be positioned 3-4” past the window on both sides, letting the curtains overlap the window edges to prevent cracks of light breaking through and provide total privacy.
+The rod should ideally be positioned 3” to 4” past the window on both sides, letting the curtains overlap the window edges to prevent cracks of light from breaking through and provide total privacy.